b-peters/IANNwTF-homework/README.md

 # Homework: Implementing ANNs with TensorFlow
-This is the homework repository of group XX for the course "Implementing ANNs with TensorFlow".
+This is the homework repository of group 42 for the course "Implementing ANNs with TensorFlow".

-Members:

-...